elixir-europe/infectious-diseases-toolkit/human-biomolecular-data/data-sources.md

 ### Existing approaches

-- **Public databases:** Various publicly accessible databases serve as repositories for human biomolecular data, such as the National Center for Biotechnology Information ([NCBI](https://www.ncbi.nlm.nih.gov/)) databases (e.g., [GenBank](https://www.ncbi.nlm.nih.gov/genbank/), [GEO](https://www.ncbi.nlm.nih.gov/geo/), [SRA](https://www.ncbi.nlm.nih.gov/sra) and European Bioinformatics Institute ([EBI](https://www.ebi.ac.uk/)) databases (e.g., [ENA](https://www.ebi.ac.uk/ena/browser/home), [ArrayExpress](https://www.ebi.ac.uk/biostudies/arrayexpress)).
+- **Public databases:** Various publicly accessible databases serve as repositories for human biomolecular data, such as the National Center for Biotechnology Information ([NCBI](https://www.ncbi.nlm.nih.gov/)) databases (e.g., {% tool "genbank" %}, {% tool "geo" %}, {% tool "sra" %} and European Bioinformatics Institute ({% tool "ebi" %}) databases (e.g., {% tool "european-nucleotide-archive" %}, {% tool "arrayexpress" %}).
-- **Controlled access repositories:** Some data deposition platforms, like dbGaP ([Database of Genotypes and Phenotypes](https://www.ncbi.nlm.nih.gov/gap/)) and EGA ([European Genome-phenome Archive](https://ega-archive.org/)), adopt a controlled access model to protect sensitive human biomolecular data.
+- **Controlled access repositories:** Some data deposition platforms, like dbGaP ({% tool "dbgap" %}) and EGA ({% tool "ega" %}), adopt a controlled access model to protect sensitive human biomolecular data.
 Researchers interested in accessing the data need to request permission and comply with specific data usage policies.
 - **Data integration platforms:** Platforms like the Global Alliance for Genomics and Health ([GA4GH](https://www.ga4gh.org/)) provide frameworks and standards for federated data access and integration across multiple repositories.
 These initiatives aim to facilitate the aggregation and analysis of human biomolecular data from diverse sources while maintaining data privacy and security.
 - **Data citation and DOI assignment:** To acknowledge and promote the contributions of researchers who deposit human biomolecular data, many repositories assign unique digital object identifiers (DOIs) to datasets.
 This enables proper citation and recognition of the deposited data, enhancing its visibility and impact.
 - **Data submission portals:** Some repositories offer user-friendly web portals or submission systems that guide researchers through the process of depositing human biomolecular data.
 These portals often provide templates, validation checks, and step-by-step instructions to ensure the completeness and quality of the deposited data.
-- **Consortium-specific databases:** Collaborative research initiatives often establish dedicated databases for sharing and depositing human biomolecular data, such as The Cancer Genome Atlas ([TCGA](https://www.cancer.gov/ccg/research/genome-sequencing/tcga)) for cancer genomics data or the Genotype-Tissue Expression ([GTEx](https://gtexportal.org/home/)) project for gene expression data across different tissues.
+- **Consortium-specific databases:** Collaborative research initiatives often establish dedicated databases for sharing and depositing human biomolecular data, such as The Cancer Genome Atlas ({% tool "tcga" %}) for cancer genomics data or the Genotype-Tissue Expression ({% tool "gtex" %}) project for gene expression data across different tissues.
 - **Standardized data formats:** Commonly used data formats like FASTQ, BAM, and VCF facilitate data deposition and sharing by ensuring compatibility and interoperability between different analysis tools and databases.
 - **Data publication:** Journals and publishers increasingly require researchers to deposit their human biomolecular data in public repositories as a prerequisite for publication.
 This promotes data sharing, reproducibility, and transparency in scientific research.
-- **Data sharing platforms:** Online platforms like [Figshare](https://figshare.com/), [Zenodo](https://zenodo.org/), and [Dryad](https://datadryad.org/stash) provide researchers with the means to deposit and share their human biomolecular data, ensuring its long-term accessibility and enabling collaboration.
+- **Data sharing platforms:** Online platforms like {% tool "figshare" %}, {% tool "zenodo" %}, and {% tool "dryad" %} provide researchers with the means to deposit and share their human biomolecular data, ensuring its long-term accessibility and enabling collaboration.

 ## Search and discoverability